Aeronautica Imperialis

-Aeronautica Imperialis is the name of two tabletop miniature wargames set within the Warhammer 40,000 universe.
+Aeronautica Imperialis is a miniature wargame set within the Warhammer 40,000 universe.
 The games depict aerial warfare between different factions in the setting, either as one-off battles or as part of a larger narrative campaign.
 The first edition was released in January 2007 by Forge World, a division of the British gaming company Games Workshop.
 The second edition, a relaunch via Games Workshop, was released in August 2019 with a different ruleset and new, larger models.

-Aeronautica Imperialis (Games Workshop)
+The game was later re-released alongside Adeptus Titanicus and Legions Imperialis in December 2023 focused exclusively on The Horus Heresy era.